Nizhny Novgorod Metro: Stages

-The first stage would be the Line 1, following the south bank of the Oka through the residential and industrial zones of the Kanavinsky and Leninsky City districts, the Gorky Automobile plant and into the Avtozavodsky City district.
+The first stage would be the Line 1, following the west bank of the Oka through the residential and industrial zones of the Kanavinsky and Leninsky City districts, the Gorky Automobile plant and into the Avtozavodsky City district.
 The second stage, the Line 2, would run west from Moskovskaya station into the Sormovsky City district or Sormovo.
 The third stage would incorporate a combined auto-metro bridge across the Oka, bringing the Avtozavodskaya Line into the city centre.
 The fourth and final stage would be the Line 2 to the Meshcherskoye Ozero residential area north-west of the railway station, on the Volga.
 The 25 km system, with over 20 stations, was planned for completion by the late 1990s.

 The order in which the stages were opened was influenced by industry-specific Soviet-era passenger flow and the depot-placement issue; cross-river traffic was less heavy.
 GAZ is the Avtozavodsky City district's chief employer, and many workers lived in the northern parts of the city.
 The only suitable location for the rail depot was near the automobile plant.